This post is updated twice a month to reflect the latest movies to leave and enter Amazon Prime. *New additions are indicated by an asterisk.

 *A.I.: Artificial Intelligence

 Steven Spielberg’s completion of a project conceived by Stanley Kubrick divided audiences when it was released, but most people have now come around to recognize it as a genre masterpiece.
-Haley Joel Osment stars as David, an artificial boy who longs to be real, in a film that now feels ahead of its time in its representation of impactful climate change and the role that technology plays in our lives.
-If you haven’t seen it in the nearly two decades since it was released, you should revisit.
+Haley Joel Osment stars as a David, an artificial boy who longs to be real, in a film that now feels ahead of its time in its representation of impactful climate change and the role that technology plays in our lives.
+If you haven’t seen it in the two decades since it was released, you should revisit.

 Jodie Foster won her first Oscar for her fearless performance here as a rape victim fighting for justice.
 When The Accused was released in 1988, Hollywood hadn’t really reckoned with rape and the issues around it like trauma and victim blaming.
 This movie was brave enough to do so, and it’s anchored by one of the most striking performances of the ‘80s by one of her generation’s best actresses.